-Proposed Chapter 71 regulates floodplains and floodways in the state.
-The proposed rules will help protect life and property from floods and promote the orderly development and wise use of the floodplains of the state.
-Proposed Chapter 71 makes clear when approval is required for floodplain development and outlines the process of local governments issuing floodplain permits on behalf of the state.
+New Chapter 71 regulates floodplains and floodways in the state.
+The rules will help protect life and property from floods and promote the orderly development and wise use of the floodplains of the state.
+Chapter 71 makes clear when approval is required for floodplain development and outlines the process of local governments issuing floodplain permits on behalf of the state.
 This chapter has been reviewed and edited consistent with Executive Order 10.
 Redundant and outdated language has been removed, and language has otherwise been simplified.

 Likewise, Chapters 75 and 76 were reviewed consistent with Executive Order 10.
-Accordingly, both are proposed to be rescinded for being redundant, unnecessary, or outdated.
-However, two parts of Chapter 75 are still relevant and will be moved into proposed Chapters 70 and 71.
+Accordingly, both are rescinded for being redundant, unnecessary, or outdated.
+However, two parts of Chapter 75 are still relevant and have been moved into new Chapters 70 and 71.